-Pandemic is set in the near future, where a virus of epic proportions has overtaken the planet.
+Set in the near future, a virus of epic proportions has overtaken the planet.
 There are more infected than uninfected, and humanity is losing its grip on survival.
 Its only hope is finding a cure and keeping the infected contained.
 Lauren (Rachel Nichols) is a doctor, who, after the fall of New York, comes to Los Angeles to lead a team to hunt for and rescue uninfected survivors.

 One of few zombie movies to actually refer to them as 'zombies'.
 See more »

 There are several situations in the film where night vision could help the characters in dark areas, still, it is only used in one scene.
 See more »

 Definitely had potential...